 Features Included in Virtual PBX

-Besides the obvious benefits of not needing to hire an IT team or worrying about maintaining a PBX system on-premise, a virtual PBX system can also deliver some common and useful virtual phone features, such as:
+Besides the obvious benefits of not needing to hire an IT team or worrying about maintaining a PBX system on-premise, a cloud PBX system can also deliver some common and useful virtual phone features, such as:

 - Call management and routing tools: forward calls based on time, skill, and to different departments